-We’ve also played folk clubs in the Eastern region, most recently the Cambridge Folk Club (supporting Kathryn and Mike Tickell), the Mayflower Folk Club, and a gig at the St Neots Folk Club coming up.
+We’ve also played folk clubs in the Eastern region, most recently the St Neots Folk Club, Cambridge Folk Club (supporting Kathryn and Mike Tickell), and the Mayflower Folk Club.

 We play an exciting mix of English, Irish, Scottish, Northumbrian and Shetland tunes.
 Unusually, we have two very experienced callers, who take turns calling the dances and playing the tunes.